Wastewater Treatment Gloversville - Johnstown Joint Wastewater Treatment Facilities

 The leather Industry, Colonial Tanning and Townsend, are included in the top ten revenue producers.

-Fulton County Department of Solid Waste, National Grid remediation site, Municipal Contracts and Hale Creek ASATCA round out the top largest customers of the facility in 2023.
+Fulton County Department of Solid Waste, National Grid remediation site, MuniCipal Contracts and Hale Creek ASATCA round out the top largest customers of the facility in 2024.

 Industrial O&M Revenue